Exchange Program - Utrecht University

 Utrecht is easily navigable by foot, bicycle (most popular) and bus, and, as the center of Dutch rail system, enjoys easy access to the other cities in the Netherlands and Europe (Amsterdam is 35 minutes away, Paris 3 hours, Cologne 2 hours).
 To acclimate you to Dutch culture, the university offers many programs designed to help you experience Utrecht and the Netherlands off the beaten tourist track.
 For more information on Utrecht University, visit www.uu.nl/en.

-Academics: This is a great exchange for students wanting to combine a study abroad opportunity with work in their majors.
+Academics: This is a great exchange for students wanting to combine a study abroad opportunity with work in their majors and take Discovery requirements.
 Undergraduate courses in the following areas are offered:

 - Faculty of Humanities (mainly in: Conflict Studies, Women’s Studies, Dutch Studies, English, Media and Cultural Studies, History).

 - Faculty of Social and Behavioral Studies (mainly in: Sociology, Psychology, Interdisciplinary Social Science, Social Neuroscience).

 - Faculty of Law, Economics and Governance (mainly in: Human Rights, European Law, Transnational Law, Economics, Business and Management).

 - Faculty of Geosciences (Earth Sciences, Human Geography & Planning, Environmental Sciences & Innovation Studies).